noise-lab/research-course/docs/index.md

    - [Creating a research web page](exercises/webpage.md)
    - [Developing an elevator pitch](exercises/elevator.md)

+### Background

-**History and Background.** The material that we have provided on this site is based on a class that was designed by Professors Nick Feamster and Alex Gray from Fall 2006 through Fall 2010 at Georgia Tech.
+The material that we have provided on this site is based on a class that was designed by Professors Nick Feamster and Alex Gray from Fall 2006 through Fall 2010 at Georgia Tech.